umxr286/Github-itch.io-Game-Challenge/README.md

 To run smoothly even on low-end hardware and MacBooks: • Reduced particle counts • Removed heavy canvas blurs • Lightweight background shader • Efficient collision checks • Zero external libraries • Fully GPU-friendly

-You can enable “Ultra FX Mode” in source if you want max VFX.

 ⸻